 Again, the aim of pruning your cannabis plants is to ensure your plants have enough airflow, which in time will drive mold away from your cannabis plants.

-How to get rid of mold on buds
+How to get rid of powdery mildew on buds

 To begin with, never smoke moldy buds.
-It's hazardous!
-If mold appears on your buds, it can ruin months of total dedication and hard work.
-Unfortunately, preventing mold spores from moving into the buds is challenging.
-That's because these spores are found literary everywhere, even in the air that we breathe!
+It’s hazardous!
+If fungus appears on your buds, it can ruin months of total dedication and hard work.
+Unfortunately, preventing powdery mildew spores from moving into the buds is challenging.
+That’s because these spores are found literary everywhere, even in the air that we breathe!

-But that doesn't mean mold spores can survive in all conditions.
-Hence, you can manipulate the conditions in your curing area to address this issue and keep off mold on the buds.
+But that doesn’t mean powdery mildew spores can survive in all conditions.
+Hence, you can manipulate the conditions in your curing area to address this issue and keep off powdery mildew on the buds.

 1. Drying the buds properly